MOHANKUMARSHANMUGAM/MOHANKUMARSHANMUGAM/README.md

-- 👋 Hi, I’m @MOHANKUMARSHANMUGAM
+- 👋 Hi, I’m @MOHAN
-- 👀 I’m interested in
+- 👀 I’m interested in learn new tech
-- 🌱 I’m currently learning Java and Sql
+- 🌱 I’m currently learning Java,React JS and Sql
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on With all of
-- 📫 How to reach me ...

 <!---
 MOHANKUMARSHANMUGAM/MOHANKUMARSHANMUGAM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.